Peter H. Schnore

 Mr. Schnore counsels clients from the Firm’s Pittsburgh and State College offices on real estate matters.

 Mr. Schnore received his B.A. from Lehigh University in 1996 where he majored in Philosophy.
 He attended the University of Pittsburgh School of Law and obtained his Juris Doctor in 2001.
 During law school, Mr. Schnore served as articles editor and member of the Editorial Board of the University of Pittsburgh Law Review.
-He also received a CALI Excellence for the Future Award for his written work, and was a semifinalist in the law school appellate moot court competition.
+He also received a CALI Excellence for the Future Award for his written work.
 Upon graduation, Mr. Schnore served as a law clerk to the Honorable R. Stanton Wettick, Jr. of the Court of Common Pleas of Allegheny County, Pennsylvania.

 Memberships and Affiliations

 Mr. Schnore was admitted to the Pennsylvania Bar in 2001 and is admitted to practice in the United States District Court for the Western District of Pennsylvania.
 He serves on the Council of the Allegheny County Bar Association’s Real Property Section.
 He is a member of the Institute for Professionals in Taxation (IPT) and has been a member of the Editorial Committee of the IPT’s monthly publication, The Insider, since 2014 and serves as a member of IPT’s Western Pennsylvania Local Luncheon Committee.

 Mr. Schnore is a Certified Member of the Institute (CMI), Property Tax, a professional designation that IPT awards reflecting expertise in property taxation and was also the co-recipient of IPT’s 2013 Property Tax Article of the Year Award.